Modified Kerr black holes surrounded by dark matter spike: Introduction

 Some prior results \cite{GondoloPRL1999,NavarroAJ1996,QuinlanAJ1995,UllioPRD2001} show that the presence of a central BH causes an accumulation of DM particles in its strong gravitational potential, generating a spike distribution towards the BH horizon.
 The BH gravitational field causes the DM density to substantially increase by many orders of magnitude.
 In turn, the intensity of gamma-ray radiation close to the BH will significantly rise if DM particles are capable of annihilating into gamma-ray radiation.
 Hence, this provides an opportunity to find the DM annihilation signal \cite{XuJCAP2021}.

 A BH has a profound effect on the density distribution of DM \cite{ZhaoPRD2023}.
 An early groundbreaking paper \cite{GondoloPRL1999} determined the distribution of cold DM in the vicinity of galactic centers using a Newtonian approach.
 The BH accretion results in the formation of a density cusp, known as DM spike, characterized by a density profile $\rho\sim r^{-\gamma_{\text{sp}}}$, where $2.25\leq\gamma_{sp}\leq2.5$.
 For spherically symmetric BHs, the density reaches its peak at approximately $r \sim 4R_{s}$, with $R_{\text{s}}$ representing the Schwarzschild radius.
 Below this point, that is, $r = 4R_{s}$, there is a rapid decline in DM density, as particles either annihilate or fall into the BH.
-When considering relativistic modifications \cite{SadeghianPRD2013}, the density profile exhibits similar traits, albeit with a change in the cutoff radius, now occurring at $r = 2R_{s}$ (see figure \ref{fig:Sec21}).
+When considering relativistic modifications \cite{SadeghianPRD2013}, the density profile exhibits similar traits, albeit with a change in the cutoff radius, now occurring at $r = 2R_{s}$ (see Figure~\ref{fig:Sec21}).

 At the heart of the Milky Way and $\text{M87}$ galaxies, we plan to study SMBHs, which are surrounded by a DM spike accompanied by a unique kind of topological defect.
-Our investigation is rooted in BG coupled with a GM, with a particular focus on analyzing the trace of the $q$ parameter.
-This parameter plays a dual role in our study, governing the effects originating from BG paired with a GM, collectively referred to as the BGGM parameter.
+Our investigation is rooted in Bumblebee Gravity (BG) coupled with a global monopole (GM), with a particular focus on analyzing the trace of the model parameters (the BGGM parameters $\ell$ and $\tilde{\mu}$).